 We do not accept children from 12 years old and below.

-There is no maximum age but we do recommend older students to consider the Tech Classes where the apparatus are lower to the ground and the pace is manageable.
+There is no maximum age but we do recommend older students consider the drop-in Classes where the apparatus are lower to the ground and the pace is manageable.

-No, our classes are structured to help you take the first step.
+Not at all!
+Our classes are structured to help you take the first step.
 We see progressions in those who attend classes regularly.
+Our coaches understand how to work with different bodies and lifestyles.
 For those who are active or already flexible, our coaches are more than happy to challenge you to advance to the next level.
-Our open level classes are multi-level, there is something for everyone to work on!
+Our drop-in Classes are multi-level, there is something for everyone to work on!
+Drop-in for one class to see if you enjoy our style of teaching.

-Close fitting clothing that allows for movement.
-Leggings are suggested.
+Close-fitting clothing that allows for movement.
+Leggings covering the back of knees for all aerial classes (to reduce friction).
+Shorts are fine for stretch classes.
 Long hair should be pulled back.
-Jewellery/ watches should be removed before class.
+Bracelets/ watches should be removed before class, especially for Aerial Flow, Aerial Up and Aerial Arts Trial

 We have shelves for your belongings and footwear, one changing room.
 The washrooms are right outside the studio.
 We also have room-temperature bottled water for sale at $1 over the counter.